Kuljeet-123/React-Uplift-Project/README.md

 ```
 * Create new file or folder with the name of Component

-* Push changes to the master branch
+* Push changes to the your branch
 ```
    git push origin  feat/<name>-<feature>/<component name>
 ```
-* Create a Pull Request
+* Create a Pull Request against develop